 Remote Control/Smartphone Control

-It’s so much easier to enjoy your tennis ball machine when you can just flick a button and have it send a shot your way.
+It is very convenient to enjoy your tennis ball machine when you can just flick a button and balls are sent your way immediately.

 Drop your phone?